lozzrianm/AcousticVectorLocalisation/MATLAB/InterNoise2026_Scripts/README.md

 | Sub-array 2 centre | y = −262.9 mm | y = −320 mm |
 | Combined aperture | 360 mm | 360 mm |

----

 ## Dependencies

-All scripts are self-contained — helper functions are defined at the bottom of each file.
+All scripts are self-contained; helper functions are defined at the bottom of each file.
 No external toolboxes are required beyond standard MATLAB.

 The experimental scripts require:
 - WAV recordings in the working directory (filenames defined at the top of each script)
 - `mic_gain_correction.mat` if gain correction is enabled

----

 ## Usage